 As Anglo-American settlers moved across North America, they had a significant impact on the land, clearing trees, expanding agriculture and building towns.
 As settlement expanded, forest fires — once an integral part of the natural world — were systematically suppressed.
 This practice had consequences when fires did break out, as they seemed to be increasingly large and severe.

 In recent decades, Western wildfires have become larger and more severe, and scientists note that this is often related to accumulated materials — fuel loads — that, historically, have been burned in smaller blazes.
 Indeed, the combination of human suppression and changes in climate could make for an increasingly volatile mix in the coming years, and there remains continuing debate over best practices for forest management in this regard.
+The cost of fighting fires is high — the federal government spent more than $1.5 billion in 2014 alone, according to the National Interagency Fire Center.
+The U.S. Forest Service released a report in August 2015 predicting that its costs will rise sharply through 2025.

 To better understand long-term variations in wildfires in the American West, a group of researchers looked at 3,000 years of sedimentary charcoal accumulation rates — obtained from the Global Palaeofire Working Group at the University of Bristol, U.K. — and matched them to fire scars and historical accounts of blazes.
 The results of the 2012 study, “Long-term Perspective on Wildfires in the Western USA,” were published in the journal Proceedings of the National Academy of Sciences.